thepassle/astro-service-worker/README.md

 ## Shim

 It could be the case that other integrations will need to shim certain API's in the service worker, however.
 In this case, you can provide a custom import.
-Whatever code you provide here will be put at the very top of the service worker module before bundling.
+The imports you provide here will be put at the very top of the service worker module before bundling.

 ```js
 import { defineConfig } from 'astro/config';